Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and the rest of the New York Knicks face the Miami Heat in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+Julius Randle and the rest of the New York Knicks hit the court versus the Miami Heat in the NBA Playoffs on Friday, at 7:30 PM ET.

 Below we will dive into Randle's stats and trends, helping you make good picks on prop bets.